 Wrap the saran wrap around the salmon.
-Set in a large dish.
-Place something heavy and flat on top.
-I used a cutting board and two cook books.
+Set in a large dish or cookie tray with edges.
+Place something heavy and flat on top (I use a cutting board).

 Refrigerate the salmon for 12 hours.
 It will be wet, with liquid in the dish.
-Turn the salmon over and return to the fridge (with the weights) for another 12 hours.
+Turn the salmon over and return to the fridge for another 12 hours.
 Flip once more and leave in for another 12 hours.
 It will cure for 36 hours total.

 After 36 hours, remove the salmon from the saran wrap, scrape off the salt mixture, and rinse.

-Slice the gravlax thinly on an angle, do not save or eat the skin.
+Pat dry and slice the gravlax thinly on an angle (do not save or eat the skin).

 Serve as an appetizer, on avocado toast, with a bagel and cream cheese, or however you desire.
 Enjoy!